rexposadas/stack/README.md

 1. Create a simple REST API
 2. Test the logic of your API

-## dockerize
-Teaches how to:
-1. Create a docker image from a service.
-2. Run a docker container.
-3. Make an HTTP call to a running container.

 # Running the services

 Instructions on how to work with the individual services are in the `readme.md` inside the directory.